slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Be the change you want to see in the world."
 -- Mahatma Gandhi [1869]*

+> *"This is the joy of the rose, that it blows, and then it goes."
+-- Willa Cather [1873]*

+> *"However beautiful the strategy, you should occasionally look at the results."
+-- Winston Churchill [1874]*

 > *"I am a man of fixed and unbending principles, the first of which is to be flexible at all times."
 -- Everett Dirksen [1896]*

 > *"Whatever space and time mean, place and occasion mean more."
 -- Aldo van Eyck [1918]*

+> *"At Berkshire there has never been a master plan.
+Anyone who wanted to do it, we fired because it takes on a life of its own and doesn’t cover new reality.
+We want people taking into account new information."
+-- Charlie Munger [1924]*

 > *"The most important thing to do if you find yourself in a hole is to stop digging."
 -- Warren Buffett [1930]*